AzhamProdLive/awesome-piracy/readme.md

 - [CGPeers](https://www.cgpeers.com/) (CGP) CGPeers is a private torrent tracker for all things computer graphics: tutorials, graphics software, 3D, visual effects, design, and computer-assisted art.
 - [Filelist](https://filelist.io/) (FL) Large Romanian general tracker with mostly English content.
 No RAR files allowed.
 (Scene torrents are unrared, and then allowed.)
 - [GazelleGames](https://gazellegames.net/login.php) (GGn) Currently the largest private tracker for games.
-- [HD4Free](https://hd4.xyz) (HD4F) HD4Free is a general HD tracker with a good range of content.
-It is a ratioless tracker so it is great for beginners.
-Note that any adult content/porn is strictly prohibited there.
 - [HD-Forever](https://hdf.world/) (HD-F) HD-Forever is a French private tracker for HD movies.
 - [HD-Space](https://hd-space.org/) (HDS) HD-Space is a private torrent tracker hosting HD movies, TV shows, and music torrents.
 Good tracker for beginners.
 - [IPTorrents](https://iptorrents.com/) (IPT) Private tracker with movies, books, and more.
-- [JPopsuki](https://jpopsuki.eu/) (JPop) JPopsuki is a torrent tracker focused on Asian music.
 - [MyAnonaMouse](https://www.myanonamouse.net/) (MAM) Private E-Learning tracker with about 360 000 torrents including audiobooks, e-learning, musicology, and radio.
 - [MySpleen](http://www.myspleen.org/login.php) (MS) MySpleen is a private tracker which specialises in comedy, animation, and TV series.
-- [Nostalgic Torrents](https://nostalgic.is/) (NT) Private tracker for anime, comics/manga, documentaries, movies, TV - PRE 2013, TV - PRE 2009 With Original Commercials, etc. Also known as The-Archive and HeyNow.
 - [PassThePopcorn](https://passthepopcorn.me/) (PTP) ratio-based torrent tracker for movies
 - [PolishTracker](https://pte.nu/) (PT) PolishTracker is the oldest private Polish tracker existing to this day
 - [PolishSource](https://polishsource.cz/) (PS) PolishSource is a big private Polish ratio-less tracker